reddwryly/TutorBookings/README.md

 ## Project Status

 Currently Working On:
- - Writing queries for dynamic content
+ - Dependent form selections for scheduling on Book Tutoring Page

 > Up Next:
 > * Planning the recurring appointment logic and admin page